 EUDR Compliance: Achieving a Deforestation-Free Supply Chain

-On December 30th, 2024*, a new era in the fight against deforestation begins when the EUDR comes into force.
+Despite the extended timeline, the direction of travel is unchanged.
 Businesses must comply with EUDR regulations and prove their products are part of a deforestation-free supply chain.
 From coffee to chocolate, furniture to fashion, the EUDR covers numerous products and items.

 What is the EUDR?